alliance-genome/agr_ui/README.md

 # Alliance of Genome Resources UI

+TESTING THAT THIS PR REQUIRES REVIEW FOR MERGING

 Frontend code for the Alliance of Genome Resources website.

 This repository uses [Nx](https://nx.dev/react) to facilitate development of multiple apps and libraries in a single [monorepo](https://nx.dev/latest/react/core-concepts/why-monorepos).